kengz/openai_lab/source/includes/_INSTALLATION.md

 - If you forked, [setup a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [update fork](https://help.github.com/articles/syncing-a-fork/).

+### Jump to Quickstart

+Come back to the optional installation steps below when you need them later.

+Next, jump to [Quickstart](#quickstart) to run your first experiment.

 ## Setup Data Auto-sync

 We find it extremely useful to have data file-sync when running the lab on a remote server.
 This allows us to have a live view of the experiment graphs and data on our Dropbox app, on a computer or a smartphone.